Day 36: The kingdom of God will be…given to a people who will produce its fruit

 Take a moment to consider God’s imprint on your life as an image bearer.

-How are you caring for the vineyard (the life, the calling, the family, the vocation) God has put in your care?
+How are you caring for the vineyard (the life, the calling, the family, the vocation) that God has put in your care?
 Is it fruitful?
+How are you honoring God with the firstfruits, the abundance?
 Where might you be missing the mark?
 What kind of fruit is being harvested in this season of your life?

 Imagine welcoming Jesus to your vineyard and giving him an extravagant offering of thanksgiving from the bounty of the fruit from harvest.
-Feel the joy of Jesus declaring your vineyard a “sustainable” vineyard: environmentally (caring for the earth), economically (producing good fruit), and equitably (nurturing the people).
+Feel the joy of Jesus declaring your vineyard a “sustainable” vineyard: environmentally (caring for the earth), economically (producing abundant fruit to make and sell wine), and equitably (nurturing the people).

 Take joy in being chosen as an image bearer.